marcc-hpc/tutorials/pages/shortcourse/shortcourse_slurm.md

 You may have noticed that the memory limits above are awkward.
 This is by design.
 Our compute nodes are disk-less, which means that the operating system resides in memory.
 We allocate 10GB for the operating system.

-More importantly, users should *almost never* need to make a special memory request with SLURM's `--mem` flag.
+More importantly, users should ***almost never need to make a special memory request*** with SLURM's `--mem` flag.
 We ensure that we always allocate the maximum available memory for each core that you request.
 SLURM will charge your account for the number of SUs equivalent to your memory request, even if you use only a single core.
 If you request `--mem=8GB` and a single core, you will be charged instead for 2 cores, because each core has typically `~5GB` of memory associated with it.

 {% include note.html content="It is almost always best to estimate your memory requirements, and then request enough cores to provide this memory.
 The only time that you should request explicit memory is if you have a 1-core (i.e. single-threaded) application which requires more than the default memory per core.
 If you avoid requesting a specific amount of memory, we will allocate the maximum memory automatically." %}

 If you have a single-threaded calculation, then you should request memory with e.g. `#SBATCH --mem=50GB`.
-This will reserve about half one one node.
+This will reserve about half of one node.

 If you have a multi-threaded application, it is best to request cores to match your memory requirement so that you can *also make use of the extra cores*.
 Here is an example.
 Imagine that you have a multi-threaded code that can use many cores.
 You know that it requires between 20-25GB and you wish to optimize the number of SUs you spend.
 In that case, you should request 5 cores on `shared` because `5x4916 = 24580MB < 25GB`.
 Some simple arithmetic can help you optimize your core count and SU consumption.